MetaFam/TheGame/docs/Guilding/what-why-how-of-your-dao.md

 ### Legal strategy

-> How does the DAO negotiate it’s legitimacy with the legacy legal system?
+> How does the DAO negotiate its legitimacy with the legacy legal system?
 Think about legal wrappers if needed.

 ### Doubts and concerns on the parameters